-This 30-minute, Whole30 chicken stew is dairy free, gluten free and packed with loads of veggies, anti-inflammatory bone broth and tons of protein.
+This 30-minute, Whole30 chicken stew is dairy free, gluten free and packed with loads of veggies and tons of chicken.
 If you have leftover chicken or turkey and nothing to do with it, look no further!
-This is my favorite way to use up chicken dinner or Thanksgiving leftovers!

 How to Toast Arrowroot or Cornstarch